Evank2023/Portfolio/WWI_SQL_Queries/TotalSales.md

 > [!NOTE]
 > `FORMAT(InvoiceDate, 'MM')` is used to extract the month part from the date without the year.
-The `CASE` statements check the year of the InvoiceDate and calculate the total sales for each specific year (2013, 2014, 2015).
 The `GROUP BY` and `ORDER BY` clauses will automatically sort by year and month because of the `FORMAT(InvoiceDate, 'yyyy-MM')`.

 _________________________________________________________________